 In this course, the virus spread all over Europe and Africa.
 Asia was starting to experience signs of the virus.
 It was just a matter of time now before the whole world was gone.

-With each day she felt hope chipping away bit by bit, and resignation to her situation settling in.
-It was beginning to get clear with each day that life will not return to normal.
+With each day she felt hope chipping away bit by bit and resignation to her situation settling in.
+It was beginning to get clear that life will not return to normal.
 She just didn't want to admit it.

-She had found a black 1970 El Camino parked near an abandoned warehouse and hotwired it.
-She had always wanted to be behind the wheel of another muscle car.
-She had owned a beat-up old Mustang when she had been a teenager.
+She had found a black 1970 Ford Mustang parked near an abandoned warehouse with the keys still in the ignition.
+The Mustang reminded her of her first car, a dusty green 1969 Dodge Charger.
 The day she had to sell it had been a truly sad one.

 It wasn't easy finding clear roads, a lot of times she came upon abandoned cars jamming the highway with the risen dead shambling around.
 She had to backtrack and follow back-roads, which usually had her spinning in circles before finding the right way.

 It was worse when she stumbled upon people.
-She had never been the social type and the world coming to an end didn't improve her people skills at all.
-She never stayed with them for more than a few hours to hear any information they might have.
-Some were more desperate and wretched looking than others, but there was nothing she could do about it.
-It was a dog-eat-dog world now.
-There was no time for sympathy.
+Life hadn't given her the best of people skills and the world coming to an end didn't improve them one bit.
+She stayed with them for as long as she heard all the valuable information they had.
+Some were more desperate than others, but there was nothing she could do about it.
+She had her survival to think about and there was no room for any others.

 She decided to head south, maybe Texas or Georgia.
 The heat would slow down the wendigos, maybe speed up the decomposing process.